MISP/misp-rfc/misp-galaxy-format/raw.md

 ## Overview

 The MISP galaxy format uses the JSON [@!RFC4627] format.
-Each galaxy is represented as a JSON object with meta information including the following fields: name, uuid, description, version, type, authors, source, values.
+Each galaxy is represented as a JSON object with meta information including the following fields: name, uuid, description, version, type, authors, source, values, category.

 name defines the name of the galaxy.
 The name is represented as a string and **MUST** be present.
 The uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the object reference.
 The uuid **MUST** be preserved.
 For any updates or transfer of the same object reference.
 UUID version 4 is **RECOMMENDED** when assigning it to a new object reference and **MUST** be present.
 The description is represented as a string and **MUST** be present.
 The uuid is represented as a string and **MUST** be present.
 The version is represented as a decimal and **MUST** be present.
 The type is represented as a string and **MUST** be present and **MUST** match the name of the galaxy file.
 The source is represented as a string and **MUST** be present.
 Authors are represented as an array containing one or more authors and **MUST** be present.
+The category is represented as a string and **SHOULD** be present and describes the overall category of the galaxy such as tool or actor.

 Values are represented as an array containing one or more values and **MUST** be present.
 Values defines all values available in the galaxy.